 Zanesville is a medium-sized city located in the state of Ohio.
-With a population of 25,498 people and 13 constituent neighborhoods, Zanesville is the 60th largest community in Ohio.
-Zanesville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 25,158 people and 13 constituent neighborhoods, Zanesville is the 60th largest community in Ohio.
+Much of the housing stock in Zanesville was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Zanesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Zanesville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Zanesville who work in office and administrative support (12.52%), sales jobs (11.69%), and food service (9.43%).
+Unlike some cities, Zanesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Zanesville are a mix of both white- and blue-collar jobs.
+Overall, Zanesville is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Zanesville who work in sales jobs (13.05%), food service (11.57%), and office and administrative support (8.24%).

 The most common language spoken in Zanesville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Spanish.